Ture Bengtz

-Ture Bengtz (1907 – November 10, 1973) was a Finnish-American artist associated with the Boston Expressionist school, an influential teacher at the School of the Museum of Fine Arts in Boston, and director of the Art Complex Museum in Duxbury, Massachusetts.
+Ture Bengtz (1907 – November 10, 1973) was a Finnish-American artist associated with the Boston Expressionist School, an influential teacher at the School of the Museum of Fine Arts in Boston, and director of the Art Complex Museum in Duxbury, Massachusetts.
 He also had a television show, "Bengtz on Drawing," on Boston's PBS station in the late 1950s.

 Early life and education

 Bengtz was born in Åland, Finland, in 1907.
-At the age of 18 he emigrated from Finland to the United States to live with relatives in Medford, Massachusetts.
-He worked as a housepainter and went to night school to learn English.
+At the age of 18 he emigrated from Finland to the United States to live with his relatives in Medford, Massachusetts.
+He worked as a house painter and went to night school to learn English.
 While taking an art class at night school, a teacher noticed Bengtz's talent and suggested he apply to an art school.